 Fr.
 Martin's book is bilingual, but the Spanish text is superior to the English.
 The English above has been slightly corrected with the benefit of the Spanish version.
 Martin adopted the deplorable custom of replacing the names of Spanish units with English ones; for example, “braza” becomes “fathom.”
-Where this might be confusing we have inserted the original Spanish.
-Note that throughout Martin's book, quiñón is spelled without the acute accent on the "o."
+We have inserted the original Spanish.
+Note that throughout Martin's book, quiñón is spelled without the acute accent on the "o".

 Copyright © 2000 Sizes, Inc. All rights reserved.